Football at the 1979 SEA Games

-The football tournament at the 1979 Southeast Asian Games was held from 22 to 30 September in Jakarta, Indonesia.
+The football tournament at the 1979 SEA Games was held from 22 to 30 September in Jakarta, Indonesia.

 Teams

 Brunei and the Philippines did not enter.
 Kampuchea (then name for Cambodia), Laos and Vietnam did not participate at the Southeast Asian Games.

 Tournament

-The competition was played in a group format with the five participating teams; first and second place would then play off for the gold medal.
+The competition was played in a round robin format with the five participating teams; first and second place would then play off for the gold medal.

-Group stage
+Round robin

 Second place play-off

 As Indonesia and Thailand were level on points and goals, a play-off for second place (and the right to face Malaysia in the gold medal match) was required.